-When the Fifty Shades of Grey book was all the rage, a variety of projects started to emerge, such as Fifty Shades of Gay, and Fifty Shades of Feminism.
+When the Fifty Shades of Grey book was all the rage, a variety of ‘Fifty Shades’ projects started to emerge.
+We had an idea of our own.

 About the people behind the project

-Cisgender, queer, and a dedicated ally to the gender-diverse.
+I’m pansexual with a hint of queer.
+I’m cisgender, and a dedicated ally to the gender-diverse.

-“I don’t believe in “giving people a voice.”
-Most people have a voice.
+I don’t believe in “giving people a voice.”
+Most people already have a voice.
 But I do believe in providing a platform for authentic, unapologetic – and even radical – self-expression.
-My vision is to see more love and acceptance in the world.
-That’s why I’m here.
-That’s why I’m now.”